desmarais-patrick/notes-api-server-nodejs/README.md

 ## Running locally

-To run this server locally, you will need the following pre-requisites:
+To run this server locally, you will need the following:

  - Node.js
- - [notes-db-server-datastore](/desmarais-patrick/notes-db-server-datastore) setup (local or remote)

 > Note: *Google Cloud Console* offers *Google Cloud Shell* which enables to edit and run code on a cloud instance.
 If you plan on using Shell, configurations will require a few tweaks to choose the correct datastore.